When chronic stress threatens health

 - Coaching or therapy

-- Testing of testosterone, DHEA, cortisol, vitamin D, magnesium and zinc
+- Checking testosterone, DHEA, cortisol, vitamin D, magnesium, and zinc

-Many men deny or ignore stress symptoms until health problems arise.
-It's important to recognize stress early and reduce it proactively.
-Regular monitoring of hormone and inflammation levels is particularly beneficial during periods of intense focus on performance.
-Coaching, diaries, or stress monitors can help visualize stress and enable effective countermeasures.
+Many men deny or ignore stress symptoms until health impairments occur.
+It is important to recognize stress early and reduce it specifically.
+Especially during performance-oriented phases, a regular check of hormone and inflammation levels is advisable.
+Coaching, journals, or stress monitoring devices help to make stress visible and to counteract it effectively.

 Conclusion

 Chronic stress is an underestimated health risk for men.
-It has far-reaching effects on hormones, metabolism, mental stability, and physical performance.
-Actively counteracting it with rest, exercise, therapy, and diagnostics provides lasting protection for testosterone, heart health, mental well-being, and quality of life.
+It has far-reaching effects on hormones, metabolism, psychological stability, and physical performance.
+Those who actively counteract it with recovery, exercise, therapy, and diagnostics protect testosterone, heart, psyche, and quality of life in the long term.